plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     10. What are the mean values of ucln_mu and ucln_sigma, our two hyperparameters that govern the assumed lognormal prior applied to each branch rate?
     answer:

-    11. What do these values translate to on the linear scale (use the formulas in the figure from lecture to do the calculation)?
+    11. What do these values translate to on the linear scale (use the formulas in the figure to do the calculation)?
     answer:

     12. Do the values on the linear scale make sense in light of the fact that you know that the data were simulated under a strict clock with rate 1.0?